 Tropicana Aruba Resort & Casino at Eagle Beach

-Timeshare reviews at Tropicana Aruba Resort & Casino at Eagle Beach for rent or sale in less than five minutes!
+Post your timeshare at Tropicana Aruba Resort & Casino at Eagle Beach for rent or sale in less than five minutes!

 I have stayed at Tropicana for almost 20 years now in the same room.
 Have seen the good and bad and right now Tropicana is definitely looking lovely.
 The well needed updates that have taken place over the last few years continue to stand proud.
 Grounds are awesome, staff is very friendly, security visible, pools clean and plenty of chairs or shade available when I needed them.
 My bed is very comfortable and my room neat and clean.
 My family and friends will continue to stay at Tropicana and make memories that will last a lifetime!!
 Aruba here we come!